How Long Is an Adult Driver’s Ed Certificate Valid in Texas?

 Delaying too long can create confusion about which documents or course steps are still current.

-Learn more about the full process in our guide on Texas adult driver’s ed requirements, steps, and timeline.
+Learn more about the full process in our guide to Texas adult driver’s ed requirements, steps, and timeline.

 Does the ITAD Course Have Its Own Time Limit?